Rajpratik71/Mininet-wiki/Mininet-2.1.0-Release-Notes.md

 ### Errata

-* Currently one of the bandwidth limit tests in `test_hifi.py` fails (or sometimes fails) due to low bandwidth in OVS in user mode on Ubuntu 13.10/Saucy Salamander development builds (mid-September); if you run into this problem, the workaround is to use kernel-mode OVS.
+* Currently one of the bandwidth limit tests in `test_hifi.py` fails (or sometimes fails) due to low bandwidth in OVS in user mode on Ubuntu 13.10/Saucy Salamander development builds (mid-September); if you run into this problem, the workaround is either to use kernel-mode OVS or an earlier Ubuntu release.

 * Currently `--switch user` cannot be used with `--mac`; there appears to be a bug where it does not correctly match and forward packets when the MAC address is `00:00:00:00:00:01`.